 But Al offers more than criticism: he proposes solutions and new frameworks, and he does this with color and humor.
 In other words, hard truths need not be hard to read.

 Al is a frequent op-ed contributor to The Chronicle of Philanthropy and other national journals.
 (See the links below for a sampling of his published articles.)
-His blog has attracted a diverse national audience, and he has been cited as an expert on charitable issues in media outlets such as The New York Times, Barron’s, The Atlantic, Pro Publica, The Boston Globe, The Daily Beast, CNBC.com, Vanity Fair, Bloomberg News, and Boston Magazine.
+His blog has attracted a diverse national audience, and he has been cited as an expert on charitable issues in media outlets such as The New York Times, Forbes, The Atlantic, Pro Publica, The Boston Globe, The Daily Beast, CNBC.com, Vanity Fair, and Bloomberg News.

 Al’s effectiveness as a writer carries over to his public speaking.
 Al has a reputation as a dynamic keynoter and presenter who can break down complex issues and connect with audiences.
 Nonprofit leaders, academics, and philanthropists call Al provocative, memorable, and stimulating.